 - 1 ½ cup grated mozzarella cheese

 - Chopped parsley, for garnish

 - 1Preheat oven to 375°F and oil a standard muffin pan, or coat with non-stick spray.

 - 2Heat oil in a large skillet set over medium heat.
 Add the beef and cook, breaking it up with the back of a wooden spoon, for 5-7 minutes or until no longer pink.
 Drain off any excess fat if necessary, and return the skillet to the stove.

 - 3Add the garlic, oregano, 1 teaspoon of salt, sugar, and tomato paste and stir to combine.
 Cook for 1 minute more.
-Add the crushed tomatoes and Worcestershire sauce, stir and bring to a boil.
+Add the Hunt's Heirloom Crushed Tomatoes and Worcestershire sauce, stir and bring to a boil.
 Lower heat and simmer uncovered for 20 minutes.

 - 4Season ricotta cheese with remaining teaspoon of salt and mix well.
 Set aside.